+- Create an EPC account and account administrator

 - Obtain Service Provider Identification Number (SPIN) and Form 499 Filer ID

 - Respond to RFP and/or Form 470

 - Fall/Winter prior to funding year

 - Once selected by applicant, contract or make legally binding agreement for service

 - Fall/Winter prior to funding year

 - Assist with Form 471, as appropriate

 - During the filing window established by USAC normally between January and March of the funding year

 - Commence service

 - In most cases service cannot begin prior to July 1st the start of the funding year

 - Process discount (either reimbursement or discounted invoice).
 In either case, USAC only pays the service provider.

 - Form 472 or Form 474

 - During the funding year